 Or add your own favourite questions that set your day out on the right foot.

 Digging Deeper with Your Daily Tarot Card

-If you want to really dig deeper into this activity and learn to tap into your intuition as a guide for each reading, check out my book, Everyday Tarot: Unlock Your Inner Wisdom and Manifest Your Future.
+If you want to really dig deeper into this activity and learn to tap into your intuition as a guide for each reading, check out my book, Intuitive Tarot: 31 Days to Learn to Read Tarot Cards and Develop Your Intuition.

 There’s something really important that I want you to get from all of this: This isn’t a chore.
 This isn’t homework.
 Pulling a card a day should be fun.

 You could do this activity when you sit down to have your morning tea or coffee, or when you're laying in bed in the morning, just being quiet before you spring into action.
 It's this tiny little ritual that begins your day from a beautiful place.